harish-shivaram/shilly-jekyll/_art/cezanne.md

 He was born in Southern France, the son of a wealthy banker, but much of his working life was spent in Paris, where he mixed with all the Impressionist painters of his day.
+He was a shy, irritable man who, after a discouraging start in the early 1860's - a forbidding father, examination failure and Salon refusals - scarcely seemed destined for lasting recognition.

+Acclaim was hard won, taking over thirty years of disciplined work before his first one-man exhibition in 1895; following which, younger artists like the Nabis formed an enthusiastic clique, alert to Cézanne's pushing of the boundaries beyond airy Impressionism.
 Whereas other artists in the group sought to capture rapidly changing light and colour, Cézanne’s greatest achievement lay in exposing in planes of colour the underlying shapes in nature, which he believed to be the sphere, the cylinder and the cone.

+Cézanne knew that the theories of Parisian academics and critics, let alone public opinion, were not sympathetic to his ideal of "the logical development of everything we see and feel through the study of nature".
+It was his desire for this essential harmony, expressed by colour as tone, which drew him back to his beloved Provence in 1882.

 [![La Montague Sainte-Victoire](/images/art/cezanne_1.jpg){:.image .right}](/images/art/cezanne_1.jpg){:.popup}
 He applied this analysis of structure to _La Montague Sainte-Victoire_, a scene